Sibagat

-Located at the northernmost of the province, the town is called as the "Gateway to Agusan del Sur" and "The Last Frontier of Agusan del Sur".
+Located at the northernmost part of the province, the town is called as the "Gateway to Agusan del Sur" and "The Last Frontier of Agusan del Sur, and the newest town in Agusan del Sur, having been created in 1980.

-The town is a major producer of agriculture products such as coconut, banana, vegetables and especially abaca in the province.
+The town is a major producer of agriculture products such as coconut, banana, vegetables, maize, cassava and especially abaca in the province.

 Etymology

 The word Sibagat is from the word bagat which means "meet" or "meeting place".
 According to the oral history, the Sibagat River near Sibagat was the place where the warring tribes meet and fight.
-Sibagat River is tributary of a bigger river, the Wawa River.
+Sibagat River is a tributary of a bigger river, the Wawa River.
 The losing tribe would retreat downstream to the Wawa River and disappear.

 History

 The territories of Sibagat were formerly part of the town of Esperanza, in the historical province of Agusan.
 In August 1961, through Executive Order No. 440, s.
 1961, the barrios and sitios of Bayugan, Maygatasan, Nueva Sibagat, Verdo, Mambutay, Salvacion, Caridad, Sagmone, Calaitan, Sinadyap, Malindao, Noli and other adjacent barrios and sitios were separated from Esperanza and constituted into the newly created municipality of Bayugan.
 On February 1, 1980, Sibagat was created into a municipality when the barangays of Ilihan, Sinai, Sibagat, El Rio, Afga, Tabontabon, Perez, Magsaysay, Santa Cruz, Santa Maria, San Isidro, Villangit, Del Rosario, Anahauan, Mahayahay and San Vicente were segregated from the municipality of Bayugan and organized into the newly created town, through Batas Pambansa Blg.
 56. The seat of Municipal Local Government is located in Barangay Sibagat, now called Barangay Poblacion.
 On November 6, 1980, the first set of Municipal Officials assumed office and Mr. Vicente B. Benigian, Sr. was the first appointed Municipal Mayor.